-Residential Life and Explorations recently changed on-campus residential hall pricing to be tiered and based on the style of bathrooms the dorm has access to, and whether or not it is in Sutton.
+Residential Life and Explorations recently changed on-campus residential hall pricing to be tiered and based on the style of bathrooms in the dorms.

-The housing prices on the Rollins website now reflect the new room rates.
-All rates are per person and per semester.
 Starting next semester, a single with a private bathroom is the most expensive option, which costs $6,000.
-Prices lower as the housing option is in less demand.
+Prices lower as the housing option is in less demand and are per person, per semester.

 In Sutton, a one-bedroom apartment (housing 2 students) costs $5,750, a two-bedroom apartment (housing 4 students) costs $5,500, and a single costs $6,000.